 Changes of the new PSLE scoring system

 Being weak in the Chinese language will pull down your child's PSLE Scores under the PSLE new scoring system

-The new PSLE scoring system means students will now need to make sure they do well in every subject in order to avoid having score being pulled down by 1 weak subject.
+The new PSLE scoring system means students will now need to make sure they do well in every subject in order to avoid having their score being pulled down by one weak subject.

 The new scoring system, based on Achievement Levels (AL) in place of the current T-score, calculates the score based on the sum of total ALs of individual subjects.

 Overall PSLE score = English (AL) + Mother Tongue (AL) + Mathematics (AL) + Science (AL)

 *A student’s final PSLE score is the sum of these achievement levels (ALs) - meaning the best possible total score is 4.